-Independent Conveyancers emerged in Victoria in the early 1980s.
+Independent Test Conveyancers emerged in Victoria in the early 1980s.
 For the first time, Victorian consumers were offered the same freedom of choice for conveyancing services that had existed in other Australian States for many years.
 South Australia, for example, has had Licensed Conveyancers since 1923.

 In 1989, a small group of independent conveyancing practitioners formed the Victorian Conveyancers’ Association (VCA).
 In 1991, the Association was incorporated and provided educational standards and professional indemnity insurance.